skosch/YinYangFit/docs/source/index.markdown

-*gestalten* of individual words, at times even rendering them illegible.{sn}In the theoretical limit, a perfectly uniform texture determined by a fixed number of such correlations would need to be perfectly periodical, thereby constraining our test image, at best, to a set of repeating letters.{/sn} Fortunately, the texture of well-fitted text is typically (but not necessarily) *pretty* even across the page, but it does not make for a good optimization target.
+*gestalten* of individual words, at times even rendering them illegible.{sn}In the theoretical limit, a perfectly uniform texture determined by a fixed number of such correlations would need to be perfectly periodical, thereby constraining our test image, at best, to a set of repeating letters.{/sn} For that reason, it does not make for a good optimization target, even though the texture of well-fitted text is typically (but not necessarily) quite even across the page.

+### Surround suppression
 When V2 neurons detect texture-like correlations between neighbouring V1 neurons, they tend to return inhibitive feedback signals, especially to the V1 neurons in the center.
 This kind of "surround suppression", which acts in